Freedom of religion: Right to proselytize

+Some Indian scholars have similarly argued that the right to propagate religion is not culturally or religiously neutral.
+In Sri Lanka, there have been debates regarding a bill on religious freedom that seeks to protect indigenous religious traditions from certain kinds of missionary activities.
+Debates have also occurred in various states of India regarding similar laws, particularly those that restrict conversions using force, fraud or allurement.

+Freedom from religion

+A core element of freedom of religion is the freedom not to practice religion.
+This is often called Freedom from religion.
+Various charities work to promote this right including the ACLU, and American United.
+The Satanic Temple is famous and infamous for their official unbaptism rituals.
+There is also a group named after the concept, the Freedom From Religion Foundation.
+A similar concept is irreligious organizations.

 Contemporary debates

 Theistic, non-theistic and atheistic beliefs

 In 1993, the UN's human rights committee declared that article 18 of the International Covenant on Civil and Political Rights "protects theistic, non-theistic and atheistic beliefs, as well as the right not to profess any religion or belief."
 The committee further stated that "the freedom to have or to adopt a religion or belief necessarily entails the freedom to choose a religion or belief, including the right to replace one's current religion or belief with another or to adopt atheistic views."
 Signatories to the convention are barred from "the use of threat of physical force or penal sanctions to compel believers or non-believers" to recant their beliefs or convert.
 Despite this, minority religions still are persecuted in many parts of the world.

+Non-religious people

+In 2012, the organizations American Humanist Association, Center for Inquiry, Humanists International, Richard Dawkins Foundation for Reason and Science and Secular Coalition for America worked together on a joint report: the 2012 Report on Discrimination Against Atheists, Humanists and the Non-Religious.
+In December, on Human Rights Day, Humanists International launched a new edition for an international audience: Freedom of Thought 2012: A Global Report on Discrimination against Humanists, Atheists and the Non-Religious.
+It is now called The Freedom of Thought Report and examines every country in the world for its record on upholding the rights and equality for non-religious people.